 That first step might be to find some model which can approximately capture the cyclic and disordered components of the signal.
-Indeed Metamorph and smstools, based on a “sinusoids+noise” model do this kind of decomposition, but they mostly use it for resynthesis in limited ways, not re-simulating from a distribution of possible stochastic processes.
-OR am I missing something? there is an implementation in csound called ATS which looks worth playing with also.
+Indeed Metamorph and smstools, based on a “sinusoids+noise” model do this kind of decomposition, but they mostly use it for resynthesis in limited ways, not simulating realisations from the fit model some possibly stochastic process.
+There is an implementation in csound called ATS which looks interesting?

 Some non-parametric conditional wavelet density sounds more fun to me, maybe as a Markov random field - although what exact generative model I would fit here is still opaque.
 The sequence probably possesses multiple at scales, and there is evidence that music might have a recursive grammatical structure which would be hard to learn even if we had a perfect decomposition.

 What is Loris?